 - Diphtheria, Pertussis, Tetanus (Tdap)

 - Most college students have completed a primary series against these childhood diseases.
 Boosters for diphtheria and tetanus are needed every 10 years to maintain protection.
 A new booster for pertussis was recently approved by the Food and Drug Administration.

 - Measles, Mumps, Rubella (MMR)

 - Outbreaks of measles occasionally still occur on college campuses.
 Women of childbearing age should be sure they are immunized.
 Two doses of the MMR vaccine will ensure you are immune to these diseases.
-The cost for the MMR vaccine is $85.00; this immunization is required for entrance by The Claremont Colleges.
+This immunization is required for entrance by The Claremont Colleges.

 - The typhoid vaccine provides active immunity against the bacteria that causes typhoid fever.
 You should be vaccinated if you are in close contact with a person who has typhoid fever, are traveling to an area where typhoid fever is common, or work in a lab where you may come in contact with salmonella typhi.
-This vaccination is available in injectable ($80.00) or oral forms ($70.00).
+This vaccination is available in injectable or oral forms.

 - Yellow Fever

 - Certain countries require an official International Certificate of Yellow Fever Vaccination before you can enter.
 A list of countries requiring this vaccine is available at SHS.